Looking for some natural skincare product recommendations? Let me share with you some of my favourites in this paid-for content from Caara.

 I’ve been using it in combination with the UpCircle Serum, and only have good things to say.
 I especially love that it’s made without parabens and phthalates, which is reassuring to hear.
 Although the moisturiser is packaged in plastic, if non-plastic packaging is important to you, then you can select the plastic-free filter on Caara’s website to find products better suited to your values.

 If you are new to eco-friendly skincare, then this Tabitha Eve set (£11.95) is a great place to start.
 Containing three reusable makeup remover pads, three exfoliating facial scrub pads, a natural Konjac sponge, and three reusable nail polish remover pads, it’s such a great set for beginners.

 I didn’t even know you could get reusable nail polish remover pads, so that was news to me.
-I don’t really wear nail polish – it’s never been my thing – however, my daughter likes to paint her nails so it’s really useful to have something like this in the house.
+I don’t really wear nail polish – it’s never been my thing – however, my daughter likes to paint her nails so it’s really useful to have something like this in the house to use alongside natural nail polish remover.
 This set would also make a really great gift for an eco-concious person into natural beauty.

 Caara tells me this Tabitha Eve set is:

 - From a female-founded business